Megan Hunt (politician)

-Megan Catherine Hunt (born May 9, 1986) is an American entrepreneur and politician serving as a member of the Nebraska Legislature.
-A member of the Democratic Party, Hunt represents the 8th legislative district in Omaha, consisting of the midtown neighborhoods of Dundee, Benson, and Keystone.
-She succeeded term-limited Nebraska State Senator Burke Haar.
+Megan Catherine Hunt (born May 9, 1986) is an American politician serving as a member of the Nebraska Legislature.
+Hunt represents the 8th legislative district in Omaha, consisting of the midtown neighborhoods of Dundee, Benson, and Keystone.
+She succeeded term-limited Nebraska State Senator Burke Harr.
 She identifies as bisexual, and was the first openly LGBT person elected to the state legislature of Nebraska, as well as the first woman to represent the 8th district.

-Hunt was strongly critical of former President Donald Trump and his role in the incitement of the 2021 storming of the United States Capitol.

-Hunt has been critical of Nebraska Governor Pete Ricketts for not wearing a mask while gathered close to others during the COVID-19 pandemic, his administration's response to the pandemic, and Ricketts's choices and actions surrounding a 2020 contract with an out of state company for the provision of COVID-19 testing kits.
+Hunt was strongly critical of the 2021 storming of the United States Capitol.
+Hunt has been critical of Nebraska Governor Pete Ricketts for not wearing a mask while gathered close to others during the COVID-19 pandemic, his administration's response to the pandemic, and Ricketts's choices and actions surrounding a 2020 contract with an out-of-state company for the provision of COVID-19 testing kits.
 Hunt also introduced an amendment to let Douglas County, Nebraska, impose a local mask mandate, but later withdrew it.

+On May 5, 2023, Hunt announced that she had changed her party registration from Democratic to Independent.
+She said "the political dysfunction is extreme and at the national level, the parties are ideologically bankrupt."
+Hunt is a member of the Democratic Socialists of America.

 Early life and education

 Hunt is originally from Blair, Nebraska, but eventually moved to Omaha, Nebraska.

 Hunt graduated from Blair High School in Blair, Nebraska, in 2004.
-Hunt earned a Bachelors of Arts in Intercultural communication and German from Dana College in Blair in 2008.
+Hunt earned a Bachelor of Arts in Intercultural communication and German from Dana College in Blair in 2008.

 Hunt has received Shout Magazine's 30 under 30 award.
 She was also recognized by the Midlands Business Journal in 2011 as a member of their 40 under 40 class, and was also one of Omaha Jaycees' Ten Outstanding Omahans in 2016.